 Currently more than 40,000 people – a number which is growing by 80 to 90 people each week – choose this environment for the security, independence, sense of community and quality of life retirement villages can offer.

 As consumers, residents’ rights are protected by the Retirement Villages Act, which is regarded as a world-leader in legislating the sector.
 John says that other countries, including Australia and the UK, are following New Zealand’s lead and asking the Retirement Villages Association for guidance on the model.

 “It’s important to understand that moving into a retirement village is not a conventional real estate transaction that most people are accustomed to,” says John.

-“Residents sign a contract, called an Occupation Right Agreement (ORA), effectively purchasing the right to live in a purpose-built, comfortable, modern private home with onsite amenities and in most cases, access to aged care.
+“Retirement village residents sign a contract, called an Occupation Right Agreement (ORA), effectively purchasing the right to live in a purpose-built, comfortable, modern private home with onsite amenities and in most cases, access to aged care.

-“ORAs are complex legal documents that require proper scrutiny, which is why the Retirement Villages Act requires that all intending residents must receive independent legal advice before signing an ORA.”
+“ORAs are complex legal documents that require proper scrutiny, which is why the Retirement Villages Act requires that all intending village residents must receive independent legal advice before signing an ORA.”